 - Resort casual: Resort wear is typically a comfortable pair of shorts, slacks, or skirt, a nice top or shirt that goes with the bottoms, and sandals.
 As you put together your resort casual outfit, think about how you want to look in pictures that you’ll show your family and friends later.

 - Semi-Formal: Whether you are attending a cocktail party, dance, or other event that calls for semi-formal, you’ll be just fine in a dress made from satin or sparkling fabric.
 Men should wear a suit to a semi-formal event.
-Women who frequently attend semi-formal events should consider having a little black dress that can be worn year-round, with or without a jacket or wrap.
+Women who frequently attend semi-formal events should consider having a little black dress that's versatile and can be worn year-round, with or without a jacket or wrap.

 - Formal wear: Formal wear can be tricky.
 Most of the time, long gowns are acceptable for women and a tuxedo or dark suit are fine for men.
 However, some designers have made short and mid-calf dresses that are classified as formal.
 Men need to find out if the event is black tie, white tie, or dark suit appropriate.